RISE Sleep Tracker

 • Get bright light first thing: Light in the morning resets your circadian rhythm for the day, which helps you feel alert and sleepy at the right times.
 Aim for at least 10 minutes of light as soon as possible after waking up, and 15 to 20 minutes if it's overcast or you’re getting light through a window.

-• Avoid light close to bedtime: Light suppresses the sleep hormone melatonin.
-Dim the lights and put on blue-light blocking glasses about 90 minutes before bed (we recommend these).
+• Avoid bright light close to bedtime: Light suppresses the sleep hormone melatonin.
+Dim the lights and put on blue-light blocking glasses about 90 minutes before bed (we recommend these glasses).

 • Avoid caffeine, large meals, intense exercise, and alcohol too late in the day: You don’t need to give up these sleep disruptors, you just need to get the timing of them right.
 RISE can tell you when to avoid each one daily for better sleep.

-• Keep your bedroom dark, cool, and quiet: Aim for 65 to 68 degrees Fahrenheit, use blackout curtains, and wear earplugs or use a white noise generator and an eye mask.
-RISE has white noise sound recordings you can play from the app.
-RISE users on iOS 1.202 and above can click here to go right to their relaxation audio guide homepage and get started.
+• Keep your bedroom dark, cool, and quiet: Aim for 65 to 68 degrees Fahrenheit, use blackout curtains and an eye mask, and wear earplugs or use a white noise generator.
+RISE has white noise and other sleep sounds you can play from the app.

 • Keep a regular sleep schedule: Aim to go to bed and wake up at similar times each day, even on weekends.
-Make sure this sleep schedule gives you enough time to meet your sleep need each night.
+Make sure this sleep schedule gives you enough time to get enough sleep for you each night.

 • Avoid sleep aids: Sleep aids come with side effects and can cause sleep problems when you stop taking them.

-To make it easier to stay on top of sleep hygiene, RISE can tell you when to do 20+ sleep habits each day and the ideal time to do each one to make them more effective.
+To stay on top of your sleep hygiene, RISE can tell you when to do 20+ sleep habits each day and the ideal time to do each one to make them more effective.

 Get More Sleep to Be at Your Best